Algebraic Semantics for Relative Truth, Awareness, and Possibility: Awareness Semantics

-A \emph{awareness frame} is a pre-ordered set $(W,\geq)$ endowed with a serial binary relation, $\r$.
+An \emph{ordered frame} is a pre-ordered set $(W,\geq)$ endowed with a serial binary relation, $\r$.
 We will set $\r(\w) = \{\w' \in \W \mid \w\r \w'\}$.
 Although we refer to the elements of $W$ as worlds or states, note they will not have the standard interpretation of specifying the truth of all formulas, but will rather model only a subset of the language.